queryluke/masseffect-5e-data/data/feats/featherlight.md

 Travel light, travel fast.

 - Increase your Dexterity score by 1, to a maximum of 20.
-- If you are wearing all light armor (or no armor) and have only one weapon equipped, your speed increases by 4m and you avoid triggering any pressure-activated traps or mines.
+- If you are wearing all light armor (or no armor) and have only one weapon equipped, your speed increases by <me-distance length="10" /> and you avoid triggering any pressure-activated traps or mines.